acgetchell/CDT-plusplus/README.md

 ```

 To generate the same publishable output used by the documentation workflow, run `just docs`; it writes `docs/html/`
-only after strict generation succeeds.
-Both recipes require the pinned Doxygen and Graphviz versions and use pkgx
+only after strict generation and generated-site validation succeed.
+Both recipes require Doxygen 1.16.1 and Graphviz
+15.1.0 and use pkgx ephemerally when matching local tools are unavailable.
+Doxygen 1.16.1 is the archival pin because
+1.17.0 duplicates linked labels, emits broken alphabetical-index fragments for this repository, and injects an unused
+Mermaid CDN dependency. `scripts/validate_generated_site.py` preserves that bounded workaround by checking the actual
-ephemerally when matching local tools are unavailable. `USE_MATHJAX` allows [MathJax] to render LaTeX formulae, and
+HTML, local links and fragments, duplicate IDs and link labels, and required assets. `USE_MATHJAX` allows [MathJax] to render LaTeX formulae, and
 `HAVE_DOT` enables [GraphViz] diagrams.
 Documentation validation is intentionally separate from the cross-platform
 `just ci` contract.
 The documentation workflow runs `just docs` on Ubuntu and publishes its output to the `gh-pages`
 branch.